WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 this paper with one interesting change: real programs may be embedded *in* the proclamations.
-This approach bridges the gap between the proclamation chain approach we have described in this paper and the capability based programming languages described in the previous section; proclamations can be shared over insecure channels while also removing some need for shared vocabulary on both ends.
+This approach bridges the gap between the proclamation chain approach we have described in this paper and the object capability programming languages described in the previous section; proclamations can be shared over insecure channels while also removing some need for shared vocabulary on both ends.